GovTechSG/TechBiz-Documentation/faq.md

 <details>
 <summary style="font-size:20px;font-weight:bold">I am creating a system as a proof of concept (POC).
 Do I need to register it on DGP?  </summary>

 When a system is in POC state, it is not mandatory to register on DGP.
 However, when the POC becomes an active system, you must register it on DGP.
+For more information, approach your assigned DGP Agency Coordinator.
+Refer to [Role of Agency Coordinator and Contributor](https://ssp.dgp.tech.gov.sg/Faq) (accessible via GSIB device).
 </details>